Peru for First Timers: A Perfect 2-Week Itinerary

 The backpacker train ride to Aquas Calientes and Machu Picchu from Ollantaytambo was incredible - so scenic.
 For the price, we found the Backpacker train to be very comfortable - it was clean, warm, and they offered hot tea.
 The train passed through huge mountains and passes cut so narrow in the rock that at times the train cars were only a foot away from the rock walls.

-We arrived in Aquas Calientes and had to find the bus station, then the MP ticket office (oops, they only accept Peruvian soles, not American dollars, so we had to find an ATM machine).
-Tickets in hand, we finally hop on the bus that takes us up, up, up the REALLY…STEEP…mountain.
+When you arrive in Aquas Calientes, you'll need bus tickets to Machu Picchu and admission tickets.
+You'll find the bus station and MP ticket office near each other, just follow the crowds from the train.
+(They only accept Peruvian soles, not American dollars, so be prepared with each or find an ATM machine).
+You'll hop on a bus that takes you up, up, up the REALLY…STEEP…mountain.
 The road twists up, then back and forth, following hairpin turns at a sharp angle and just inches from the side of the mountain with no guardrail.
 Holy cow!
-But then we arrive and enter the park, and WOW.....there it is.
-Machu Picchu, right in front of us.
+But then you arrive and enter the park, and WOW.....there it is.
+Machu Picchu.
 Almost unbelievable!

 TIP: Get your Special Passport Stamp!